Komagataella: Taxonomy

-P. pastoris in nature
+Komagataella in nature

 Natural habitat

-In nature, P. pastoris is found on trees, such as chestnut trees.
+In nature, Komagataella is found on trees, such as chestnut trees.
 They are heterotrophs and they can use several carbon sources for living, like glucose, glycerol and methanol.
 However, they cannot use lactose.

 Reproduction

-P. pastoris can undergo both asexual reproduction and sexual reproduction, by budding and ascospore.
-In this case, two types of cells of P. pastoris exist: haploid and diploid cells.
+Komagataella can undergo both asexual reproduction and sexual reproduction, by budding and ascospore.
+In this case, two types of cells of Komagataella exist: haploid and diploid cells.
 In the asexual life cycle, haploid cells undergo mitosis for reproduction.
 In the sexual life cycle, diploid cells undergo sporulation and meiosis.
 The growth rate of its colonies can vary by a large range, from near to 0 to a doubling time of one hour, which is suitable for industrial processes.

-P. pastoris as a model organism
+Komagataella as a model organism

-In the last few years, P. pastoris was investigated and identified as a good model organism with several advantages.
-First of all, P. pastoris can be grown and used easily in lab.
+In the last few years, Komagataella was investigated and identified as a good model organism with several advantages.
+First of all, Komagataella can be grown and used easily in lab.
 Like other widely used yeast models, it has relatively short life span and fast regeneration time.
-Moreover, some inexpensive culture media have been designed, so that P. pastoris can grow quickly on them, with high cell density.
+Moreover, some inexpensive culture media have been designed, so that Komagataella can grow quickly on them, with high cell density.

-Whole genome sequencing for P. pastoris had been performed.
-The P. pastoris GS115 genome has been sequenced by the Flanders Institute for Biotechnology and Ghent University, and published in Nature Biotechnology.
+Whole genome sequencing for Komagataella has been performed.
+The K. phaffii GS115 genome has been sequenced by the Flanders Institute for Biotechnology and Ghent University, and published in Nature Biotechnology.
 The genome sequence and gene annotation can be browsed through the ORCAE system.
-The complete genomic data allows scientists to identify homologous proteins and evolutionary relationships between other yeast species and P. pastoris.
-Furthermore, P. pastoris are single eukaryotic cells, which means researchers could investigate the proteins inside P. pastoris.
+The complete genomic data allows scientists to identify homologous proteins and evolutionary relationships between other yeast species and Komagataella.
+In addition, all seven species were sequenced by 2022.
+Furthermore, Komagataella are single eukaryotic cells, which means researchers could investigate the proteins inside Komagataella.
 Then the homologous comparison to other more complicated eukaryotic species can be processed, to obtain their functions and origins.

-Another advantage of P. pastoris is its similarity to the well-studied yeast model — Saccharomyces cerevisiae.
+Another advantage of Komagataella is its similarity to the well-studied yeast model — Saccharomyces cerevisiae.
 As a model organism for biology, S. cerevisiae have been well studied for decades and used by researchers for various purposes throughout history.
-The two yeast genera; Pichia and Saccharomyces, have similar growth conditions and tolerances; thus, the culture of P. pastoris can be adopted by labs without many modifications.
-Moreover, unlike S. cerevisiae, P. pastoris has the ability to functionally process proteins with large molecular weight, which is useful in a translational host.
+The two yeast genera; Pichia (sensu lato) and Saccharomyces, have similar growth conditions and tolerances; thus, the culture of Komagataella can be adopted by labs without many modifications.
+Moreover, unlike S. cerevisiae, Komagataella has the ability to functionally process proteins with large molecular weight, which is useful in a translational host.

-Considering all the advantages, P. pastoris can be usefully employed as both a genetic and experimental model organism.
+Considering all the advantages, Komagataella can be usefully employed as both a genetic and experimental model organism.

-P. pastoris as a genetic model organism
+Komagataella as a genetic model organism

-As a genetic model organism, P. pastoris can be used for genetic analysis and large-scale genetic crossing, with complete genome data and its ability to carry out complex eukaryotic genetic processing in a relatively small genome.
-The functional genes for peroxisome assembly were investigated by comparing wild-type and mutant strains of P. pastoris.
+As a genetic model organism, Komagataella can be used for genetic analysis and large-scale genetic crossing, with complete genome data and its ability to carry out complex eukaryotic genetic processing in a relatively small genome.
+The functional genes for peroxisome assembly were investigated by comparing wild-type and mutant strains of Komagataella.